- Home

 Please watch the video clip below and click here to view the Subject Information Guide and Steps to Success documents.
 For further guidance please see your subject teachers.

-Computing
+Computing & Enterprise

-Miss Barber is our Head of Computing and offers two courses in this subject; a GCSE in Computer Science and a BTEC Tech Award in Digital Information Technology.
-Both courses offer students the chance to explore and develop skills in computing and the virtual world, looking at designing, programming, security and software.
-Computer Science is an increasingly important part of the world we live in and similar to a modern foreign language, it can often be applied in many different businesses and industries as well as at home.
+Both the GCSE Computer Science and BTEC IT courses offer students the chance to explore and develop skills in computing and the virtual world, looking at designing, programming, security and software.
+This subject is an increasingly important part of the world we live in and similar to a modern foreign language, it can often be applied in many different businesses and industries as well as at home.

-Creative Arts
+Creative & Performing Arts

 All subjects in this department require work outside of school, be that in portfolio work, theatre visits or rehearsals or daily practice in music.